Group 1: Studies in First Language & Literature

 - a history of mathematics is acceptable with a focus on the development of math, not the people themselves.

-In addition, students seeking to write an EE in mathematics must be currently enrolled in IB Maths/AP Calc AB.
+In addition, students seeking to write an EE in Mathematics must be currently enrolled in IB Maths/AP Calc AB.
+This subject is recommended with reservation.

 Music EEs draw upon the inspiration of “real” music (one or more pieces) to serve as a focus for analysis and interpretation.
 Students will research and analyze the music itself and not focus specifically on lyrics, the world around the musician, or other topics that may be more fitting to another EE subject area.
 Students are encouraged to select a topic with primary sources that may be obtained for analysis, including: